- 1 Definition

 Rheumatoid arthritis often results in pain, reduced nighttime sleep, fatigue, rheumatic inflammation / inflammation and reduced physical function.
 These are the factors they have at their disposal to develop depression.
 Studies show that about 15% with RA have depression.
 Early attention to the problem and the implementation of relevant measures is important (reference: Engelbrecht M, 2019)

-The lungs are attacked at approximately 4 - 10%, usually after several years of disease progression (Reference Kelly C, 2014)
+The lungs are attacked in about 4 - 10%, usually after several years of disease (Reference Kelly C, 2014)

 - Risk factors are

 - More about rheumatic diseases and lungs; please read here

 Rheumatoid nodules (nodules)

 Revma nodules are harmless hard spheres, most often on the stretch side (extensor) of the elbows and over the fingers.
 They can also occur in lung tissue

 Before starting treatment, it is important to be informed about the disease, what the target is, and any side effects that may occur.
 Blood tests to rule out signs of liver, kidney, blood disease and infection, as well as X-rays of the lungs are common.
 Need for vaccines against influenza and pneumococcus (pneumonia) are considered.